tikv/tikv/BUILD.md

 # Build

-You can build all components separately.
+You can build all components manually.

 ## System requirement